solo-system/solo-system.github.io/_posts/2016-06-20-easier-clock-setting.md

 that the time and date are remembered for years - until the little battery on the clock module runs out.

+See [here](/documentation/clock.html) for full instructions on setting the clock this new way.

 Remember: syncing the clock can be done any time.
-But _must_ be done after initial assembly, after clock-battery replacement.
+But __must__ be done after initial assembly and after clock-battery replacement.
 If you care about time-of-day being really accurate, you should sync more frequently.
 The clock module does drift, probably by around 10 seconds per month.

-See [here](/documentation/clock.html) for full instructions.

 This change, is bundled into the new [SOSI release](/downloads.html).
-This software image is also much smaller, after removing some bugs in solo/imgTools/img-shrink.sh (fsck not running).
+This software image is also much smaller, after improving the [thing](www.github.com/solo-system/solo/imgTools/img-shrink.sh) that builds SOSIs.
 This is now the default stable release for everyone.